drf5n/Wokwi-Chip-LimitCounter/README.md

 #
 ```

-The https://00f.net/2019/04/07/compiling-to-webassembly-with-llvm-and-clang/ suggestion doesn't work with /opt/homebrew/Cellar/llvm/19.1.7/ and suggests "zig" instead of the tool stack.
+The https://00f.net/2019/04/07/compiling-to-webassembly-with-llvm-and-clang/ suggestion doesn't work
+with /opt/homebrew/Cellar/llvm/19.1.7/ and at the point where it suggests https://github.com/jedisct1/libclang_rt.builtins-wasm32.a
+the link suggests "zig" instead of this tool stack for post 2023 development.

 ## Examples